chaoss/wg-metrics-models/metrics-model-libs/README.md

 The goal of this is to implement the metrics models with real-world community data set.
 You may have multiple implementations for the same Metrics Model:
-* implementation A : Implementation in field A with real world data, for exmaple linux distributions communities.
+* Implementation A : Implementation in field A with real world data, for exmaple linux distributions communities.
-* implementation B : Implementation in field B with real world data, for example AI platform communities.
+* Implementation B : Implementation in field B with real world data, for example AI platform communities.

-For each implementaion, it includes three parts:
+For each implementaion, there are three parts:
-* data : real-world community data set.
-It should be some clean data provided by Augur or Grimoirelab(or any other data handling tools ), that is easily handled by Jupyter.
+* data : Real-world community data set.
+It should be some clean data provided by Augur or Grimoirelab (or any other data handling tools), that is easily handled by Jupyter.
-* algorithm : For each single metric model, it would have a set of metrics.
+* algorithm : Each single metrics model contains a set of metrics.
 The goal of algorithm is to find a single value that represents all the metrics for a metrics model in a meanningful way.
-* data-insight : Provide text and visualizations in Jupyter notebook that describes how the unified metrics model is used to draw insights from the evaluated community or communities.
+* data-insight : Provide text and visualizations via Jupyter notebook that describes how the  metrics model is used to draw insights from the evaluated community or communities.

 # Metrics Model Steps Forward